Formal Contact Categories: Symmetries and generators of contact categories

 An elementary dividing set may be also be called a {\em positive elementary dividing set}.
 The {\em set of positive elementary dividing sets} will be denoted by $\Zi_+(\Ad)$.
 The {\em set of negative elementary dividing sets} $\Zi_-(\Ad) = \Zi_+(\Ad)^\vee$ are obtained by reversing the positive and negative regions.
 The {\em set of elementary dividing sets} is the union

 \end{defn}

 \begin{theorem} Suppose that $(\Si,m)$ is a pointed oriented surface with boundary and $(\Si,m)$ is parameterized by an arc diagram $\Ad$.
-Then the set of elementary dividing sets $\Zi(\Ad)$ generate the contact category $\KoSm$: If $\ga$ is any dividing set then
+Then the set of elementary dividing sets $\Zi(\Ad)$ classically generate the contact category $\KoSm$: any dividing set $\ga$ is homotopy equivalent to an iterated extension of dividing sets $\z \in \Zi(\Ad)$. \end{theorem} \begin{proof} Suppose that $\ga$ is a dividing set on $\Si$.
+We will show that $\ga$ can be expressed in terms of elementary dividing sets.
+The proof will be divided into a number of steps.